The Critical Role of AI and Big Data in Revolutionizing Apparel Design

 Abstract

-Background and Aim: While Artificial Intelligence (AI) and Big Data demonstrate significant potential in revolutionizing apparel design, existing research lacks empirical validation of AI’s predictive efficacy and fails to systematically deconstruct the structural barriers to technological integration.
-This study aims to evaluate the effectiveness of AI in trend and demand forecasting, analyze the optimization mechanisms of Big Data in design decision-making, and construct a framework to address integration barriers.
+Background and Aim: Artificial Intelligence (AI) and Big Data technologies have demonstrated substantial potential to transform the apparel design industry by enhancing trend forecasting, consumer demand prediction, and design decision-making processes.
+However, existing studies have provided limited empirical validation of AI’s predictive effectiveness and insufficient analysis of the structural barriers hindering technological integration in creative design practices.
+This study aims to evaluate the effectiveness of AI in fashion trend and demand forecasting, analyze the optimization role of Big Data in apparel design decision-making, and develop a framework to address barriers to digital integration within the fashion industry.

-Materials and Methods: Grounded in a constructivist paradigm, this research employs a multi-method approach, including a systematic literature review, semi-structured interviews with 32 global fashion professionals, and a three-dimensional (technology-organization-creativity) case analysis of Zara, The Fabricant, and others.
-Thematic coding was conducted using NVivo.
+Materials and Methods: Grounded in a constructivist research paradigm, this study employed a multi-method qualitative approach.
+Data were collected through a systematic literature review, semi-structured interviews with 32 global fashion industry professionals, and comparative case analyses of leading fashion enterprises, including Zara and The Fabricant.
+The case analysis examined technological, organizational, and creative dimensions of digital transformation in apparel design.
+Thematic coding and qualitative analysis were conducted using NVivo.

 Article Details